markteicher/Tenable-OT-Exposure-Utilities/README.md

 ⚠️ Disclaimer

-These
-graphql examples are not an official Tenable product.

-Use of this graphql queries are not covered by any license, warranty, or support agreement you may have with Tenable.
+Use of this package are not covered by any license, warranty, or support agreement you may have with Tenable.
 All functionality is implemented independently using publicly available Tenable OT Exposure API documentation.

 # 🏭 Tenable OT GraphQL Exporter